 For more than a decade, Mark Falcone has instilled in all the volunteers, organizers, agency partners, runners and caretakers of the Western States Trail an ethic of stewardship and involvement.
 He has said that the Trail, to him, is a living, breathing and cherished entity.
 His work has proven him to be correct; without his effort, the Trail, its ongoing life and its enduring legacy, would not be the same as it is today.

-All Little Cougar Awardees are (in alphabetic order): Gordy Ainsleigh, Mark Falcone, Charles Gabri, Phil Gardner, Richard Goodwin, Stan Jensen, Doug Latimer, Bob Lind, M.D., Mo Livermore, John Medinger, Wayne Miles, Antonio “Tony” Rossmann, Charles Savage, Curt Sproul, Larry Suddjian, Gary Towle, M.D., Diana, Desiree and LeGrand Scott, Tim Twietmeyer, Betty Veal, R.N., Shannon Weil, Tom Winter and Royce Zumalt.
+All Little Cougar Awardees are (in alphabetic order): Gordy Ainsleigh, Mark Falcone, Charles Gabri, Phil Gardner, Richard Goodwin, Stan Jensen, Doug Latimer, Bob Lind, M.D., Mo Livermore, John Medinger, Wayne Miles, Antonio “Tony” Rossmann, Charles Savage, Curt Sproul, Larry Suddjian, Gary Towle, M.D., Diana, Desiree and LeGrand Scott, Greg Soderlund, Tim Twietmeyer, Betty Veal, R.N., Shannon Weil, Tom Winter and Royce Zumalt.